Aurora (province): World War II

 In 1942, invading Japanese forces landed in the town of Casiguran.
 On February 19, 1945, to May 11, 1945, Allied troops as well as Philippine Commonwealth forces and recognized guerrilla units fought on the Battle of Casiguran during the return of American forces on Luzon on World War II.

 Postwar era

 During the postwar years, there were several attempts to make Aurora independent from the rest of Quezon Province.
 One obvious reason was the area's isolation from the rest of Quezon Province: there were no direct links to the rest of the province and much of the terrain was mountainous and heavily forested, which made the area relatively isolated, and its distance from Quezon's capital Lucena.
 Independence from Quezon also meant that Aurora would belong in the Central Luzon region, in keeping with its precolonial history, rather than part of Southern Luzon.

-Aurora became a sub-province of Quezon in 1951 through Republic Act No. 648 under the presidency of Elpidio Quirino, after whom its neighboring province was named.
+Aurora became a sub-province of Quezon on June 14, 1951, through Republic Act No. 648 under the presidency of Elpidio Quirino, after whom its neighboring province was named.